LongBeachInnovationTeam/business-licensing-metrics/README.md

 | milestone         | A “log” recording change of status for each business license or application by date/time and inspector. |
 | notes             | Comments made on a business license application by the inspectors.
 | permit            | Fee descriptions, fee amounts paid or due for each business license (including BID fees). |

+The ETLs are maintained by TID's Business Information Systems bureau.
+The `clbisandev02` server is hosted as an on-premises virtual server maintained by TID's Open Systems group.

 ## Dissecting the Data